KlipperScreen/KlipperScreen/docs/Troubleshooting/Showing_console.md

 # Screen shows console instead of KlipperScreen

-TODO:
- - image of the console
- - update for non fbturbo

 If the screen is connected via HDMI and the board has more than one HDMI try the other port

 ## LCD-show